Serial time-encoded amplified microscopy: History

-in which the computationally intensive tasks of image processing and feature extraction prior to deep learning were avoided by directly feeding the time-stretch linescans, each representing a laser pulse into a deep convolutional neural network.
-This direct classification of raw time-stretched data reduced the inference time by orders of magnitude to 700 micro-second on a GPU accelerated processor.
+in which the computationally intensive tasks of image processing and feature extraction before deep learning were avoided by directly feeding the time-stretch line scans, each representing a laser pulse into a deep convolutional neural network.
+This direct classification of raw time-stretched data reduced the inference time by orders of magnitude to 700 micro-seconds on a GPU accelerated processor.
 At a flow speed of 1 m/s the cells only move less than a millimeter.
-Therefore, this ultrashort inference time is fast enough to for cell sorting.
+Therefore, this ultrashort inference time is fast enough for cell sorting.

 Background

 Fast real-time optical imaging technology is indispensable for studying dynamical events such as shockwaves, laser fusion, chemical dynamics in living cells, neural activity, laser surgery, microfluidics, and MEMS.
 The usual techniques of conventional CCD and CMOS cameras are inadequate for capturing fast dynamical processes with high sensitivity and speed; there are technological limitations—it takes time to read out the data from the sensor array and there's a fundamental trade-off between sensitivity and speed: at high frame rates, fewer photons are collected during each frame, a problem that affects nearly all optical imaging systems.